 If you’re an Atlanta real estate investor, you might want to know why other investors fail.
 It’s a good way to avoid making the same mistakes.

-Atlanta Investment Mistakes: Not Maintaining or Upgrading
+#1 Atlanta Investment Mistake: Not Maintaining or Upgrading

 Not making the needed upgrades on rental properties is one way that investors fail in Atlanta.
 This means more than just preventative maintenance.
 You have to take care of larger items and address repairs as well as upgrades.
 You don’t necessarily have to do a complete rehab, but maybe a small rehab is necessary.
 Perhaps replacing appliances is necessary.
 A new paint color might be required.